baedrik/snip721-reference-impl/README.md

 | config             | [Config (see below)](#config)                          | Privacy configuration for the contract                              | yes      | defined below      |
 | post_init_callback | [PostInitCallback (see below)](#postinitcallback)      | Information used to perform a callback message after initialization | yes      | nothing            |

 The contract's default RoyaltyInfo is the RoyaltyInfo that will be assigned to any token that is minted without explicitly defining its own RoyaltyInfo.
 It should be noted that default RoyaltyInfo only applies to new tokens minted while the default is in effect, and will not alter the royalties for any existing NFTs.
 This is because a token creator should not be able to sell a token with only 1% advertised royalty, and then change it to 100% once it is purchased.
+If a [SNIP-722](https://github.com/baedrik/snip-722-spec/blob/master/SNIP-722.md) non-transferable token is minted, it will not inherit default royalties because non-transferable tokens can never be transferred as part of a sale, rendering royalties meaningless.

 ### <a name="royaltyinfo"></a>RoyaltyInfo
 RoyaltyInfo is used to define royalties to be paid when an NFT is sold.
 This implementation will only display a token's royalty recipient addresses if the querier has permission to transfer the token, and it will only display the contract's default royalty recipient addresses if the querier is an authorized minter.